oinam/oinam-jekyll/README.md

 _This is the caption._
 ```

+### Misc

+- Wrap contents in a `DIV.content-medium`, `DIV.content-large`, or `DIV.content-full` to have it extend out of the default content-width on large screens.

 ### Known Bugs

 - Who decided to used `<figure>` for code blocks!
 I need to fix rogue highlighter inserting a `<figure>` to wrap codes.